My cat has a lengthy history of bringing me "gifts."

 blocks from an old receiver my son and I disassembled.

-With a little coercion they fit the hole pitch of an Adafruit prototyping board.
+With a little coercion they fit the hole spacing of an Adafruit prototyping board.

 This is how the Raspberry Pi 4 is connected to motor, sensors and power.